polar-app/polar-app/docs/SHARING.md

     -

 ## TODO

+- if I have an 'origin' in a doc_peer can't I get most of what I want?
+I would just reference a separate table which ONLY the other notes...

+    - shit ...
+I'm still back to the issue where I need too many tokens I think.

+    - THAT and I need to have a way to keep the sysmem in sync with groups.

 - The group ID for a document could be the doc ID the root / primary doc and we could specify type=doc.